Thomas Wilford: Leader of the Opposition

 Wilford became the Leader of the Liberal Party and therefore Leader of the Opposition upon the death of William MacDonald in 1920.
 However, he was initially hampered in this position due to many Liberal MPs' wishes to remain leaderless until their defeated leader, Joseph Ward could re-enter Parliament.
 By 1922 Wilford had achieved a reconciliation with the Liberal's dissidents and contested the as party leader.

 There was talk of a proposed alliance of sorts between the Liberal and Labour parties in order to avoid vote splitting, similar to the Lib-Lab Pact in the UK.
 Wilford entered into discussions with Labour leader Harry Holland over a joint campaign and upon winning, forming a coalition to set up a proportional representation electoral system.
 The talks broke down however after Wilford demanded to hold office for a full term before holding an election under the new system.

 The Liberals fared better under Wilford's leadership in 1922 than in the previous election, gaining an additional five seats.
 This can partly be attributed to Labour not standing candidates in all electorates against the Liberals in line with the ultimately failed joint campaign talks.
 However, the Liberals were still unable to regain office and by 1925, Wilford had yielded the leadership to George Forbes.
 Wilford's departure was due to "severe nervous debility" after "... the last occasion on which he made a speech in the House [and] it was evident that he spoke with a considerable want of confidence in himself ... [and] had difficulty in finishing his speech and nearly broke down."

 Labour politician, John A. Lee, a colleague who knew Wilford well, stated that while no one could have saved the Liberal party from its ultimate demise, if Wilford had been in better health, he would have delayed it, returning the Liberals to power and served as Prime Minister himself.

 United Party

 From 10 December 1928 to 10 December 1929 he was Minister of Justice for a second period, in the cabinet of Joseph Ward.
 Wilford was also Minister of Defence in the United ministry.
 This was a reflection that he "had a long-standing interest in naval policy, especially the Singapore Base, ... had travelled extensively in the Pacific and the Far East", and he "was regarded as something of a specialist in Far Eastern questions."
+He resigned from Parliament on 18 November 1929 to become High Commissioner to the United Kingdom.

-Post-parliamentary career
+Honours and recognition

+In 1927 a newly built school in Petone was named Wilford School in his honour.
 On 29 October 1929, Wilford was appointed King's Counsel.
-He resigned from Parliament on 18 November 1929 to become High Commissioner to the United Kingdom.
 In the 1930 King's Birthday Honours, Wilford was appointed a Knight Commander of the Order of St Michael and St George.
 In 1935, he was awarded the King George V Silver Jubilee Medal.